makersacademy/CV/Jeremy-Barrass.md

 Adept with managing the design process: breaking down processess and systems into components, to better understand how the whole fits together; building out step-by-step to achieve a goal, in a way which others may easily follow; and gathering the relevant information to inform these two elements effectively.

+* At **King's College Hospital** (KCH), automated an inbox filing system to manage a high volume of emails, reducing time spent on this task significantly and allowing productivity improvements for other tasks.

+* Also at KCH, Built a SQL script to work around an occasional bug in the user-management system, which meant new users were not alway imported into the user database properly.

+* Helped design and build several projects at Makers Academy, including Alibot and Markpad.

+#### Support

+*

+#### Information dissemination

 *

 #### Java